UKPLab/CARE/.gitlab/issue_templates/User Story.md

 ## Acceptance Criteria

-(Example The pen icon appears directly after the respective text has been annotated and disappears upon selection or a mouse click on any other area, as well as upon leaving a defined area around the icon.
+(Example: The pen icon appears directly after the respective text has been annotated and disappears upon selection or a mouse click on any other area, as well as upon leaving a defined area around the icon.
 A mouse click on the icon starts the edit mode for the selected text.)

 ## Estimated effort (Story Points)